How to Catch, Store, and Use Rainwater

 Who owns the rain?

-All Western states except Colorado and Utah give you the freedom to catch and use rainfall; some jurisdictions even require it.
+All Western states give you the freedom to catch and use rainfall to some extent; some jurisdictions even require it.
 Here’s how different states see it.